insidewhy/rb_lovely/README.markdown

 # Ruby Lovely Sets

-Provides SortedSet, like Ruby's [SortedSet](http://ruby-doc.org/stdlib-1.9.3/libdoc/set/rdoc/SortedSet.html) but built using C++ STL's std::set.
+1. SortedSet: like Ruby's [SortedSet](http://ruby-doc.org/stdlib-1.9.3/libdoc/set/rdoc/SortedSet.html) but built using C++ STL's std::set.
 Has good tests.
 Used to build the [catmist matching algorithm](http://catmist.com) as [the builtin OrderedSet class turned out not to be that great](http://architecturalatrocities.com/post/23659800703/the-ruby-standard-library-is-a-disgracene).

+2. HybridSet: An associative array ordered by the values.

+## Ordered Set

+An ordered set with no duplicates.

-## Adding elements to a set
+### Adding elements
 Compares elements using <=> methods to order elements, adding elements has complexity O(log(n)).
 ```ruby
 class Person < Struct.new(:name, :age)